 Hiring employees in other countries requires cultural competence, as it increases the chances of filling roles from abroad and maximizing the benefits of a diverse workforce.

-To that end, one of the most important aspects of hiring international employees is communication to avoid any misunderstandings.
-A company should make its values and goals clear in job posts that are visible on international job boards.
+One of the most important aspects of hiring international employees is communication to avoid any misunderstandings.
 Because of different cultural expectations around hiring, recruiters must explicitly state information that should or should not be included in applicants’ resumes and cover letters.

 For example, professional headshots don’t figure in the U.S. job search, but job applications in Germany typically include these.
 Companies mitigating hiring bias and hiring in Germany, for example, should explicitly tell applicants to forego photographs in their applications.